DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 "Okay," he said.
 "Then we plan.
 How do we do this right?"

-And as the four of them—five, counting RAE—bent over Milo's notebook and began sketching out the future, Jason felt something he hadn't felt in a long time.
+And as the four of them - five, counting RAE - bent over Milo's notebook and began sketching out the future, Jason felt something he hadn't felt in a long time.

 Certainty.

 Not about the outcome.
 Not about whether they'd succeed or fail.

-But certainty that this—teaching, building, sharing what they'd learned—this was exactly what they were meant to do.
+But certainty that this - teaching, building, sharing what they'd learned - this was exactly what they were meant to do.

 *You're smiling,* RAE observed.